isugimpy/nyxipedia/content/music/sage-and-silver-bullets/spring-cleaning.md

 # {{< page-title >}}

 ## Background
-Lorem Ipsum
+{{< blockquote author="Kate Nyx" source="S01E20085" >}}
+Fun fact!
+On the recorded version of this song, on Sage and Silver Bullets, um, the bassist I hired, Patrick (he's super awesome, he also played mandolin on the record), the bassline to this is inspired by the Imperial March from Star Wars.
+{{< / blockquote >}}
+During the same episode, while playing the song, after the line "I can't recall the moment I decided your fate," Kate paused and said, "That's a lie, actually.
+I can exactly recall the moment that I decided his fate," before picking right back up.
+Also after the line, "After all the wrong you did me, I'm trying not to dwell," she interjected, "Which is why I wrote a whole record about it, or more," with a laugh.

 ## Lyrics
 {{< lyrics >}}
-it's been a little while now, the both of us moved on our love is dust behind us, the passion's dead and gone and i mean it when i tell you, i hope you're doing well but I gotta say this, baby, I'd sell my soul to send you straight to hell i can't recall the moment i decided your fate perhaps when I was talking to the other woman on your plate i've never been a side dish, and i didn't take it well yeah, i gotta tell you, baby, i'd sell my soul to send you straight to hell
+It's been a little while now, the both of us moved on Our love is dust behind us, the passion's dead and gone And I mean it when I tell you, I hope you're doing well But I gotta say this, baby, I'd sell my soul to send you straight to hell I can't recall the moment I decided your fate
+Perhaps when I was talking to the other woman on your plate I've never been a side dish, and I didn't take it well Yeah, I gotta tell you, baby, I'd sell my soul to send you straight to hell

-you're a looker not a lover
+You're a looker not a lover
+But I'm a fighter so take cover
+And I've got the kind of ammo that you can't buy
+I'm doing some spring cleanin'
+I'm exorcising demons
-but i'm a fighter so take cover and i've got the kind of ammo that you can't buy i'm doing some spring cleanin' i'm exorcising demons so bring my whiskey and my guitar cause someone is gonna die
+So bring my whiskey and my guitar cause someone is gonna die

-i'd say that i was joking, but i can't say a word and lying is a sin, my dear, i don't believe you heard and after all the wrong you did me, i'm trying not to dwell but i gotta tell you, darling, i'd sell my soul to send you straight to hell
+I'd say that I was joking, but I can't say a word
+And lying is a sin, my dear, I don't believe you heard And after all the wrong you did me, I'm trying not to dwell But I gotta tell you, darling, I'd sell my soul to send you straight to hell

-you're a cheater, not a player but i'm a devil slayer and you ain't got nothing on the game I'm gonna bring i'm doing some spring cleanin i'm exorcising demons so ring a bell because it's about damn time this angel got her wings
+You're a cheater, not a player
+But I'm a devil slayer
+And you ain't got nothing on the game I'm gonna bring I'm doing some spring cleanin'
+I'm exorcising demons
+So ring a bell because it's about damn time this angel got her wings

-i heard a wise man sayin' the past should stay the past but if i never looked behind me, i wouldn't know just what i had i've found a man who loves me and truly treats me well but i still think about how i'd sell my soul to send you straight to hell
+I heard a wise man sayin' the past should stay the past But if I never looked behind me, I wouldn't know just what I had I've found a man who loves me and truly treats me well But I still think about how I'd sell my soul to send you straight to hell
 {{< / lyrics >}}